- Is insurance included in my lease?

 - Sometimes terms and conditions can be so restrictive, you can’t claim for anything.

-So no, your insurance is not covered in your lease contract.
 There are vehicle brokers that have relationships with insurance companies/brokers that you can go through.
-But, you can’t guarantee that you will be getting the best deal.
-We recommend shopping around before you decide anything.
-Also, it’s important that you take the insurance into consideration before you sign your lease contract.
-Fully comprehensive insurance can be expensive, and it can bump the price of your monthly payments.
+We would recommend you shop around before you decide on any particular policy.
+It’s also important that you take the cost of your insurance into consideration before you sign your lease contract.